HearstAT/docker-alpinehubot/README.md

 # Template files
 ## Hubot.Conf
+Lives at /opt/hubot/config and is sourced at run time.

 Add all environment variables needed to conf file.
 See script repos for specific settings available.

 The baseline config file in container only has ADAPTER/HUBOT_NAME set.